Illustration showing varying degrees of muscularity that women rated for attractiveness.

 The Survey

-In this article, we’re focusing on which bodies the 423 straight women rated as being most attractive.
 The bodies weren’t labelled or ordered.
-For example, we asked, “Which degree of muscularity do you find most attractive?” and then showed them this spread:
+For example, I asked, “Which degree of muscularity do you find most attractive?” and showed them this spread:

-Note that we specialize in helping skinny people build muscle.
-Most women who filled out our survey are thin, exercise, and eat well.
-76% of them are American, and 82% are between the ages of 18 and 39.
+76% of the women were American, and 82% were between the ages of 18 and 39.
+Note that we specialize in helping people get bigger, stronger, leaner, healthier, and better looking.
+Most of the women I surveyed are on our women’s newsletter, and they’re generally in good shape, exercise regularly, and eat well.
 This doesn’t line up perfectly with the general population.
 It could be, for instance, that because the average woman is heavier, she prefers heavier men.

-Another limitation is that when men gauge their muscularity, they pose, making themselves look as lean and muscular as possible.
-Presumably, women aren’t judging men in their most muscular poses; they’re judging them based on how they look in everyday situations.
+Another limitation is that when men gauge their muscularity, they pose and flex, making themselves look as lean and muscular as possible.
+Presumably, women aren’t judging men in their most muscular poses; they’re judging them based on their appearance in everyday situations.
 Guys who look “too” muscular when pumped up posing with their shirts off might look ideal in a t-shirt.
-Guys with chiselled abs in the bathroom mirror might have a flat stomach when they’re on the beach.
-Still, I think we can get an idea of what kind of look women find most attractive.
+Guys with chiselled abs in the bathroom mirror might have a flat stomach at the beach.
+Still, we can get an idea of what kind of look women find most attractive.

 The Most Attractive Degree of Muscularity